A first-time applicant at a one-stop shop for obtaining construction permits in Côte d’Ivoire. © Jamie Lee / World Bank

 A well-functioning insurance market provides tools to offset risks, to protect investment and assets, provide peace-of-mind, and through the accumulation of capital, can significantly stimulate financial markets in the country.

-We are part of the Global Index Insurance Facility (GIIF), a multi-donor trust fund supporting the development and growth of local markets for weather and disaster index-based insurance in developing countries, primarily Sub-Saharan Africa, Latin America and the Caribbean and Asia Pacific.
+We are part of the Global Index Insurance Facility (GIIF), a multi-donor program supporting the development and growth of local markets for weather and disaster index-based insurance in developing countries, primarily Sub-Saharan Africa, Latin America and the Caribbean and Asia Pacific.